-Integration of biometrics across smartphones, the introduction of e-passports and increasing adoption of the technology across sectors such as healthcare & banking is projected to drive biometrics market demand.
+Integration of biometrics across smartphones, the introduction of e-passports, and increasing adoption of the technology across sectors such as healthcare & banking are projected to drive biometrics market demand.
 Furthermore, varied technological advancements, increasing disposable income combined with growing awareness of the technology is expected to increase demand.
-Biometric data protection is increasingly replacing photographs, passports, and PIN codes in government centers, educational institutes, and workplace.
-BYOD (Bring Your Own Device) technology in workplaces and the increasing storage of crucial data on devices are the impetus to the surging demand.
+Biometric data protection is increasingly replacing photographs, passports, and PIN codes in government centers, educational institutes, and workplaces.
+Bring Your Device (BYOD) technology in workplaces and the increasing storage of crucial data on devices are the impetus to the surging demand.

 Biometrics uses can be split up into two segments including consumer-facing and enterprise-facing use cases.
 Consumer-facing use cases comprise high volume sales at a lower price, such as identification and security usage in mobile devices and other consumer electronic devices, enabling limited access to personal and enterprise data.
 They predominantly use technologies such as fingerprint identification, a cost-efficient technology for the consumer segment.
 Enterprise-facing use cases primarily deploy a more advanced technology at a higher cost, but the volumes of transactions undertaken by it are relatively low.
 The government and defense sectors employ advanced mechanisms for tracking criminals and maintaining homeland security.

 Based on application, the biometrics market can be segmented into government, healthcare, military & defense, banking & finance, travel & immigration, consumer electronics, and security.
 Consumer electronics and banking & finance are anticipated to witness significant growth over the forecast period.
 End-use segmentation comprises device authentication, point-of-sale transactions, mobile banking, government IT systems, ATMs (cashpoints), wearable device authentication, and pharmacy dispensing.